harrtho/alfred-workflow/README.md

         yourscript.py
         etc.

-Alternatively, you can clone/download the Alfred-Workflow [repository][repo] and copy the `workflow` subdirectory to your workflow's root directory.
+Alternatively, you can clone/download the Alfred-PyWorkflow [GitHub repository][repo] and copy the `workflow` subdirectory to your workflow's root directory.

 <a name="usage"></a>
 Usage
 -----

-A few examples of how to use Alfred-Workflow.
+A few examples of how to use Alfred-PyWorkflow.

 <a name="workflow-script-skeleton"></a>